Blue Bell Creameries to Plead Guilty, Pay $19.35M for Shipping Contaminated Products

 Our Bloomington defective product lawyers offer a free consultation to discuss your situation.
 You may be eligible to seek compensation for the damages you suffered.
 There is no obligation to take legal action after meeting with us.

-We have obtained more than $150 million in compensation on behalf of our clients and we do not get paid unless our clients are paid first.
+We have obtained over $1 billion in compensation on behalf of our clients and we do not get paid unless our clients are paid first.